jorian/komodorpc-rust-client/README.md

 # Komodo (KMD) RPC client
 A RPC client for [Komodo](https://komodoplatform.com) (KMD), made in Rust.
+In the future, you can use this library to create Rust apps that communicate with Komodo blockchains.
+Since Crypto Conditions is supported in all Komodo assetchains, dApps can be created through this crate.
+Or at least, that is my goal for this.

+With credits to the coblox team's [Rust BTC RPC client](https://github.com/coblox/bitcoinrpc-rust-client).

 This is a work in progress!

-With credits to the coblox team's [Rust BTC RPC client](https://github.com/coblox/bitcoinrpc-rust-client).
+todo:
+- [ ]   implement all API calls

 This wrapper aims to:
 - be stateless.
 It's up to the app using this library to maintain state.